This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child has a sudden, severe headache and head pressure.

-- Your child has new or increased bruising or red or purple dots on his skin.
-He may also have bleeding that does not stop easily.
+- Your child has new or increased bruising or red or purple dots on his or her skin.
+He or she may also have bleeding that does not stop easily.

 - Your child's abdomen is swollen.